jfairbank/redux-saga-test-plan/README.md

 ## Integration Testing

+**NOTE: `exportSaga` is a relatively new feature of Redux Saga Test Plan, and many kinks may still need worked out and other use cases considered.**

+**Requires global `Promise` to be available**

 One downside to unit testing is that it couples your test to your implementation.
 Simple reordering of yielded effects in your saga could break your tests even if the functionality stays the same.
-If you're not concerned with the order or exact effects your saga yields, then you can take a integration testing approach, whereby your saga is actually run by Redux Saga.
+If you're not concerned with the order or exact effects your saga yields, then you can take a integrative approach, testing the behavior of your saga when run by Redux Saga.
 Then, you can simply test that a particular effect was yielded during the saga run.
 For this, use the `expectSaga` test function.